 - ½ tablespoon Provence dried herbs

 - ½ tablespoon rosemary fresh

 - Chop the sun-dried tomatoes and also the fresh herbs.

-- Place the mushrooms in a bakin tray and optionally drizzle olive oil, salt, pepper into them (not necessary).
+- Place the mushrooms in a baking tray and optionally drizzle olive oil, salt, pepper into them (not necessary).

 - Add a ¼ of the chopped herbs mix.

-- Place in the oven from 10 to 15 mins, until they are soft but don’t let them lose their shape.
+- Place in the oven from 10 to 15 mins, until they are soft but don’t let them loose their shape.

 - Meanwhile, chop the garlic, celery, and onions, all together and stir fry them in olive oil until soft.